brian-provenzano/hashicorp-get/README.md

 ```

-### NOTE: Trailing slash is currently required on "installpath" parameter!

 ## Initial Setup
 You will need the following third party modules, just pip3 install them as needed or use the requirements.txt file as noted below:
 - requests: http://docs.python-requests.org/en/master/